Uri3n/Python-Script-Collection/README.md

-# Network-Tooling
+# Python Script Collection
-## Rudimentary Custom Network Tooling.

-This is a small collection of Python scripts I've written that can perform some basic network-related tasks.
+This is a small collection of Python scripts I've written that can perform some basic (mostly network-related) tasks.
 As I inevitably use Python more, I'll be updating this repository with more scripts.
 As of right now though, there are just a few things here.
 Including:

 1. **sniffpackets.py**: Requires administrative privileges.
 Intercepts packets on the